 He was. . .recalcitrant.
 She might say, in describing her grandfather.
 She was infatuated when she met my father, at seventeen.
-And he, the handsome man who walked up and down the aisles of her high school business class reciting the letter A,S,D,F for the left hand, H,J,K,L for the right, was dapper.
+He, the handsome man who walked up and down the aisles of her high school business class reciting the letter A,S,D,F for the left hand, H,J,K,L for the right, was dapper.
 Even debonair.

 I say to my ghost mother, who is as real to me as the characters that gather in my mind, hesitantly perched on rickety chairs, “Here is my struggling scene, still embryonic:

-And my mother reaches across the divide of time and space, from death to life, from the Elysian Islands to San Francisco, and forces the words out of my unconsciousness and onto the page.
+And my mother reaches across the divide of time and space, from death to life, from the Elysian Islands to San Francisco, and forces the words out of my unconscious and onto the page.
 As she once guided my steps as I wobbled across the wet grass, or my hand as she taught me to write letters with long, guiding strokes.

 The man is not just old, he is archaic.
 The beer is tepid.
 His cane rasps across the rotting wooden floor.
 And the hope he feels, as the first star appears?
 Just a sliver of expectation, a breath of anticipation.
 Perhaps a slight shiver, in recognition of his previous sanguinity?